Giveth/giveth-gatsby/README.md

 ### Testing

 We use Cypress to handle end-to-end testing.
-Basic testing can be handled in Netlify but not the tests that required wallet connected to the DApp.
+Basic testing can be handled in Netlify but not the tests that required a wallet connected to the DApp.
 For the latter, you'll need a local setup.

-Command to run tests:
+Commands to run tests:
 - All tests: `npx cy:open`
 - Basic end-to-end tests: `npx cy:e2e`
 - Web3 tests: `npx cy:web3`

-The setup for web3 testing is the following.
+The setup for web3 testing is the following:
 - Create a `cypress.env.json` as the `cypress.env.example.json`
 - Paste your local Giveth Token that you can find in your `localStorage` by going to your Giveth's DApp (inspect -> console -> Type `localStorage` in the console).
 Take the following variable: `giveth_user_local_token`
+- Run the following command to instanciate a HTTP Web3 Provider: `ganache-cli -p 8545`

+Now you can run tests that require a wallet!